silvansuter/BombChickenGame/README.md

 - The game's difficulty steadily increases.
 - Survive as long as possible to beat your highscore.

+## Features

+- Separated GUI and Game logic entirely.
+- Dynamic random spawning of bombs and chickens.
+Bombs continuously turn redder until they explode.
+The chickens run around.
+- Sound and images, simple animations for the bombs.
+- Main menu, game over and help screens.
+- Score tracking.
+Saving the highscore even after closing the game.
+- Increased difficulty over time by speeding up the spawning rate, the chickens, and the time until bombs explode.

 ## Visual Demonstration

 <div style="display: flex; justify-content: space-between; align-items: center;">